aniket68308/youtube-data-processor/README.md

 ```

-This command mounts the local `path_input_of_csv_file` and `input_path_output_folder` directories to the corresponding directories inside the Docker container.
-It also maps the container ports 4040 and 8080 to the corresponding host ports 4040 and 8080 respectively, so that you can access Spark UI from your web browser.
-Finally, it runs the `data-processor-spark-app` Docker image with the `-i` and `-o` options to specify the input file and output directory for the `main.py` script.
+This command mounts the local `test_data/sample_input/raw_video_data.csv` and `test_data/sample_processed_data` directories to the corresponding directories inside the Docker container.